The wheels turn on, slowly

 Anyways, it was a little more than I was willing to spend, but it was tempting for a bit.
 It sold pretty quickly.
 I was curious how close it was.
 And it's only about two blocks away.
 I was kind of daydreaming like, "I wonder who the owners are?
 Maybe we could become best friend neighbors someday!"

 Maybe that's a bit much, haha, but it's always interesting to have those thought experiments.

 Of course, now I have an even stronger rooting interest in La Plancha being successfully turned into a park.
-So now I'm definitely following that.
+I'm definitely following that now.

-I also started following a page about trees in Merida.
+I also started following a page about trees in Mérida.
 I know it's become somewhat in fashion for expats to plant trees in the sidewalks.
 When I was looking at houses with Isaac one time we saw a house with trees in front and he commented on how much he liked it.
-And in front of that particular house I had to agree.
+In front of that particular house he commented on I had to agree.
 They looked very nice.

 But I've also seen them planted in very narrow sidewalks, and had to do a dance around them to keep going.
 These seemed... less nice.
 Apparently, they are fairly controversial locally, too.
-With some people actually cutting them off in the middle of the night, out of frustration, I guess.
+With some people actually cutting them off in the middle of the night, out of frustration.

 While I certainly like the idea of them and trees always make things nicer and cooler and environmentally better, I am also certain that we won't be planting them in our sidewalk.
 Definitely too narrow.